-Another principle that can be used to refine the position and/or to measure the velocity of targets along the satellite flight path is the Doppler effect, which also relies on a shift in frequency: targets ahead of the radar are moving towards it, and hence have a higher frequency, while targets that are behind along the satellite path are moving away.
+the radar are moving towards it, and hence have a higher frequency, while targets that are behind along the satellite path are moving away.
 Typical low Earth orbits give a satellite velocity around V = 7 km/s.
-Hence, a Ka-band system at 36 GHz frequency will see a Doppler shift of the order of $V f_r/c = 840$ kHz, which is further reduced by the incidence angle $\theta_r$ .
-For a 0.5° antenna aperture, $\theta_r$ will normally vary between 0 and 0.5°, and the Doppler will be limited to 7.3 kHz.
+Hence, a Ka-band system at 36 GHz frequency will see a Doppler shift of the order of $V f_r/c = 840$ kHz, which is further reduced by the incidence angle θ_r .
+For a 0.5° antenna aperture, θ_r will normally vary between 0 and 0.5°, and the Doppler will be limited to 7.3 kHz.

 A slicing of the radar echoes according to their Doppler shift allows a high-resolution mapping of the surface along the satellite track.
-This principle is used on Cryosat-2 and Sentinel-3, with a 300 m resolution along the track.
+This principle is used on Cryosat-2 and Sentinel-3, with a 300 m resolution along the track, as shown on figure 3.10.d.
+In that case the basic data has now one extra dimension, making a 'stack' of waveforms.
+For practical purposes, this stack is converted to a single 'SAR mode' waveform, such as the solid lines shown in figure 3.10.b.
 At such a resolution, the surface elevation due to very long swells propagating along the track can be resolved.
 A natural limit to this along-track resolving power is the fact that the sea surface is moving up and down with the waves.
-Indeed, an orbital velocity of u = 2 m/s gives a $uf_r/c =$ Doppler shift that can be mis-interpreted as a difference in incidence angle $\theta_r$ such that $(uf_r/c) = (V \sin \theta_r f_r/c)$ , this corresponds to a horizontal displacement $uH_r/V \simeq 200$ m for a radar altitude $H_r = 800$ km.
+Indeed, an orbital velocity of u = 2 m/s gives a $uf_r/c =$ Doppler shift that can be mis-interpreted as a difference in incidence angle θ_r such that $(uf_r/c) = (V \sin \theta_r f_r/c)$, this corresponds to a horizontal displacement $uH_r/V \simeq 200$ m for a radar altitude $H_r = 800$ km.